Fast 4 Tennis is a relatively new format of tennis that was started by Tennis Australia in an effort to make the game quicker and more fun to play.

 Whoever manages to win 4 games first, wins the set, which makes the Fast Four format much quicker to play than regular tennis.

-If a set is tied at 3 games all, then a 5 point tiebreak is played instead of a regular game with the winner of the tiebreak winning the set 4-3.
+If a set is tied at three games all, then a five point tiebreak is played instead of a regular game with the winner of the tiebreak winning the set 4-3.

-If the score is 4 points all in the tiebreak, then a deciding point is played to decide the winner of the set.
+If the score is four points all in the tiebreak, then a deciding point is played to decide the winner of the set.

 How do you Play a Tie Break in Fast 4?

-Tie Breaks are slightly different to tie breaks in regular tennis as they are a race to 5 points rather than a race to 7 or 10 points.
+Tie breaks are slightly different from tie breaks in regular tennis as they are a race to 5 points rather than a race to 7 or 10 points.

 You can either toss a coin or a racket to see who serves first.